symphonyoss/RestApiClient/README.md

  3. Put swagger-codegen-cli.jar in the same folder as the generate.bat script.
 The JAR file can be downloaded from [Maven Central](http://repo1.maven.org/maven2/io/swagger/swagger-codegen-cli/) or built from [source](https://github.com/swagger-api/swagger-codegen).
  4. Run generate.bat.
  5. Build the solution in Visual Studio or using MSBuild.
+ 6. There are two custom changes made to src/SymphonyOSS.RestApiClient/Generated/OpenApi/AgentApi/Client/ApiClient.cs.
+Search for `SymphonyOSS Edit` in the file to see the two with comments on why they are required.
+These two patches must be carried forward.

 ## Contribute

 This project was initiated at [FactSet](https://www.factset.com) and has been developed as open-source from the very beginning.